Toasted Coconut Vegan Liege Waffles (egg replacer version)

 - 3/4 to 1 cup Swedish or Belgian pearled sugar or coarsely crushed sugar cubes (see note)

 - Begin at least 3 hours in advance of baking the waffles, or 1 1/2 hours in advance if using quick-rise yeast.

 - In a large bowl, mix the yeast, warm water, and sugar, and allow to sit for at least 5 minutes.

 - Add the all-purpose flour, whole wheat flour, and salt, and knead for 2 to 3 minutes until most of the flour is incorporated into a somewhat crumbly ball.

 - In a small bowl or cup, soften the margarine in the microwave.

 - In another small bowl, prepare the egg replacer per the manufacturer’s directions.

-- Add the margarine, egg replacer, and shredded coconut to the dough in the large bowl, and mix well with your hands.
+- Add the margarine, coconut milk, egg replacer, and shredded coconut to the dough in the large bowl, and mix well with your hands.

 - Cover the bowl and place it in a warm location until the flour mixture has almost doubled (see note).

 - Mix the coconut extract and vanilla extract into the dough thoroughly.